lmichalek/TimestampVisualizer/README.md

 ###Data grouping

-User can group data by year, month, week, day of the week, hour, minute and second.
+The user can group data by year, month, week, day of the week, hour, minute and second.
 These options can be selected on the side panel or by zooming in the chart.

 By using the side panel, users can also select what specific portions of the dataset to include.
 For instance, The user can opt to view data by month, but include only the years 2006 and 2009.
 The side panel selections for this particular example is below: